Vyral/greg-mcdaniel/_posts/2020-03-05-interviewing-marty-breen-owner-of-forward-motion.md

 {% include youtube.html %}

-<center><em>Today I&rsquo;m at Forward Motion, a running shoe store, interviewing the owner, Marty, about how he helps people with their running issues. </em></center>
+<center><em>Today I&rsquo;m at Forward Motion, a running shoe store, interviewing the owner, Marty Breen, about how he helps people with their running issues. </em></center>

 <br>Today I’m in downtown Danville at <u><a target="_blank" href="https://www.forwardmotion.com/">Forward Motion</a></u>, a running shoe store.
 They’ve been here for 29 years, a staple of Danville.
 Along with our team, they’re a fellow sponsor of the Devil Mountain Run.
 Today we’ll interview Marty Breen, the owner, about his business and how he helps people with their running dilemmas.